mu-se373-190706025/Mobile-Programming/README.md

 Melis KARA

-•	Server
+- Server
-o	Save users which is typing data
+  * Save users which is typing data

-o	Save statics of datas
+  * Save statics of datas

-•	Client
+-	Client

-o	Sign in
+  *	Sign in

-o	Selecting which type user (doctor or patient)
+  *	Selecting which type user (doctor or patient)

-o	Show information about diabet
+  *	Show information about diabet

-	Doctor function:
+    -	Doctor function:

-	See their patients of datas (sugar levels)
+      *	See their patients of datas (sugar levels)

-	See statics of that datas
+      *	See statics of that datas

-	Patients function
+    -	Patients function

-	Create their personal user informations (weight, height, avarage daily insulin dose used etc.)
+      *	Create their personal user informations (weight, height, avarage daily insulin dose used etc.)

-	Entry of datas (sugar levels)
+      *	Entry of datas (sugar levels)

-	See their own datas
+      *	See their own datas

-	See statics of datas
+      *	See statics of datas